-This healthy, one pot meal comes together in a very short time, but what I love most about it is, that its main ingredient, brussel sprouts, one of the most nutritious vegetables we can eat.
+This healthy stir fry comes together in a very short time, but what I love most about it is that its main ingredient, brussels sprouts, one of the most nutritious vegetables we can eat.
 The prawns or tofu, are really just accents, complimenting and adding protein.
 My body always feels good after eating this.

 - ¼ tsp kosher salt, plus more to taste

-- 8–10 oz large shrimp or prawns -raw or cooked, peeled and deveined or Baked or Smoked Tofu.
+- 8–10 oz large shrimp or prawns -raw or cooked, peeled and deveined (or make this Crispy Tofu)